 Philology’s Figures of Thought and Their Genealogies.
 Divination and the Organological Conception of the Text

-This project is part of a broader analysis of the formative phase of modern philologies in Germany in the late 18th and early 19th centuries.
-It is planned as a cooperation between the Leibniz Center for Literary and Cultural Research and the Internationale Koordinationsstelle Theorie der Philologie established at the Department of Classical Philology at the University of Heidelberg.
-In this case study, Friedrich August Wolf’s Presentation of Classical Studies in Terms of Concept, Scope, Purpose and Value (1807) and August Boeck’s Encyclopedia and Methodology of the Philological Sciences (1809–1865), two central founding texts of classical philology, are examined to determine the extent to which figures of thought from Latin literature have been methodologically constitutive to the rhetoric of these programmatic writings.
+This project was part of a broader analysis of the formative phase of modern philologies in Germany in the late 18th and early 19th centuries.
+It was planned as a cooperation between the Leibniz-Zentrum für Literatur- und Kulturforschung and the Internationale Koordinationsstelle Theorie der Philologie established at the Department of Classical Philology at the University of Heidelberg.
+In this case study, Friedrich August Wolf’s Presentation of Classical Studies in Terms of Concept, Scope, Purpose and Value (1807) and August Boeck’s Encyclopedia and Methodology of the Philological Sciences (1809–1865), two central founding texts of classical philology, were examined to determine the extent to which figures of thought from Latin literature have been methodologically constitutive to the rhetoric of these programmatic writings.